Certificate of Appropriateness (COA)

 Historic designation is designed to protect and enhance the existing character of the community.
 Through historic district overlay zoning, an area of a community neighborhood is protected from unmanaged change by a review process based on established Design Guidelines.
 Historic landmark designation protects individual sites of significance.
 Any exterior change within a General Historic Overlay District (HOD-G) or Streetside Historic Overlay District (HOD-S) or to a Raleigh Historic Landmark must receive a Certificate of Appropriateness (COA) prior to beginning the work, regardless of other required city permits.

-The application must be for work involving a Raleigh Historic Landmark or property in a Historic Overlay District.
-To determine if a property is located within a Historic Overlay District, use the iMAPS web application.
-To determine if a property is a Raleigh Historic Landmark call 919-832-7238 or email firstname.lastname@example.org.
+The application must be for exterior work involving a Raleigh Historic Landmark or property in a Historic Overlay District.
+To determine if a property is located within a Historic Overlay District or is a Raleigh Historic Landmark, use the iMAPS web application.

 Approvals or Permits Issued